esraguzel/dsc-mod-1-project-v2-1-onl01-dtsc-ft-012120/README.md

  - popularity and production budget, domestic gross and worldwide gross,
  - ROI worldwide and ROI domestic.

-There is not a significant linear relation between popularity and vote_average.
+There is weak linear relation between popularity and vote average.

 #### Recommendations